SC COVID-19 cases continue spike as DHEC plans to release first vaccine doses mid-December

 Deaths

-Of the 20 remaining new deaths, 14 were old patients aged 65 or older.
-They lived in the following counties: Aiken, Cherokee, Lexington, Oconee, Pickens, Spartanburg and Union.
+Of the 20 remaining new deaths, 14 were patients aged 65 or older.
+They lived in Aiken, Cherokee, Lexington, Oconee, Pickens, Spartanburg and Union counties.
 Six patients aged 35 to 64 also died.
-They lived in the following counties: Edgefield, Greenville, Greenwood, Hampton, Spartanburg and Sumter.
+They lived in Edgefield, Greenville, Greenwood, Hampton, Spartanburg and Sumter counties

 Hospitalizations

-Of the 1,046 patients hospitalized with COVID-19 as of Thursday, 261 were in intensive care and 111 were on ventilators.
+Of the 1,046 patients hospitalized with COVID-19 reported on Thursday, 261 were in intensive care and 111 were on ventilators.

 What do experts say?